Updated on 2025-07-30 GMT+08:00

 (parted)

-• If your disk size is smaller than 2 TiB and you want to use parted to create an MBR partition, run mklabel msdos.
+• mklabel <disk-partition-style>: If your disk capacity is less than or equal to 2 TiB and you want to use parted to create an MBR partition, run the mklabel msdos command.

 • If you change the partition style of a disk, data on the disk will be erased.
 Select an appropriate partition style when initializing disks.